istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/upgrade-notes/index.md

 This timeout has been disabled by default.
 This has the following impacts:

 - Non "server first" protocols will no longer have a risk of telemetry or traffic failures during slow connections
-- Properly configured "server first" protocols will no longer have an extra 5s latency on each connection
+- Properly configured "server first" protocols will no longer have an extra 5 seconds latency on each connection
 - Improperly configured "server first" protocols will experience connection timeouts.
 Please ensure you follow the steps listed in [Server First Protocols](/docs/ops/configuration/traffic-management/protocol-selection/#server-first-protocols) to ensure you do not run into traffic issues.

-## Update AuthorizationPolicy resources to use remoteIpBlocks/notRemoteIpBlocks instead of ipBlocks/notIpBlocks if using the Proxy Protocol
+## Update AuthorizationPolicy resources to use `remoteIpBlocks`/`notRemoteIpBlocks` instead of `ipBlocks`/`notIpBlocks` if using the Proxy Protocol

-If using the Proxy Protocol on a load balancer in front an ingress gateway in conjunction with ipBlocks/notIpBlocks on an AuthorizationPolicy to perform IP-based access control, then please update the AuthorizationPolicy to use remoteIpBlocks/notRemoteIpBlocks instead after upgrading.
-The ipBlocks/notIpBlocks fields now strictly refer to the source IP address of the packet that arrives at the sidecar.
+If using the Proxy Protocol on a load balancer in front an ingress gateway in conjunction with `ipBlocks`/`notIpBlocks` on an AuthorizationPolicy to perform IP-based access control, then please update the AuthorizationPolicy to use `remoteIpBlocks`/`notRemoteIpBlocks` instead after upgrading.
+The `ipBlocks`/`notIpBlocks` fields now strictly refer to the source IP address of the packet that arrives at the sidecar.

 ## `AUTO_PASSTHROUGH` Gateway mode

-Previously, gateways were configured with multiple Envoy `cluster` configurations for each Service in the cluster, even those not referenced by any Gateway or VirtualService.
-This was added to support the `AUTO_PASSTHROUGH` mode on Gateway, generally used for exposing Services accross networks.
+Previously, gateways were configured with multiple Envoy `cluster` configurations for each Service in the cluster, even those not referenced by any `Gateway` or `VirtualService`.
+This was added to support the `AUTO_PASSTHROUGH` mode on Gateway, generally used for exposing Services across networks.

 However, this came at an increased CPU and memory cost in the gateway and Istiod.
 As a result, we have disabled these by default on the `istio-ingressgateway` and `istio-egressgateway`.